 This Implementation Guide is the successor of the CQL-based HQMF IG STU4 (Figure 2a).

-(a) QDM based HQMF IG 6

-(b) CQL based HQMF IG (this IG)

-Figure 2: Relationship between QDM based and CQL based HQMF IG’s.
+Figure 2: Relationship between CQL-based HQMF and FHIR Quality Measure IG’s.

 1.8.1 Clinical Quality Language R1.4

 Clinical Quality Language R1.4 (CQL) is an HL7 standard for trial use (STU) 3.
 It is part of the effort to harmonize standards between electronic clinical quality measures (eCQMs) and clinical decision support (CDS).
 CQL provides the ability to express logic that is human readable yet structured enough for processing a query electronically.